 Quicken vs Mint – These 2 major personal finance tools have been competing for years!
 I’m breaking down the difference between Quicken and Mint.
-You’ll also learn if Quicken is worth the price.
+You’ll also learn if Quicken is worth the price or if you should just stick with Mint.

 When it comes to managing your money, there are many personal finance tools that can help you track your expenses, write a budget, and check out your investments – all in one place.
 Many people are faced with the same problem: Quicken vs Mint: Who Should You Choose?